Star Vijay: History

 This channel, along with Star One, was launched in Hong Kong in 2007.

-The High-Definition feed, Star Vijay HD, was launched on 29 May 2016.
+The high-definition feed, Star Vijay HD, was launched on 29 May 2016.

 On 25 August 2016, its sibling channel Star Vijay Super was launched, which airs non-stop films and legacy television shows and later got revamped into a full movie channel with a tagline "Dhool Cinema Dhinam Dhinam".

-On 25 June 2017, Star Vijay revamped its logo and branding to match its sister channels under Star India with a tagline "Edhilum Pudhumai Tamizhin Perumai".
-Now the channel is owned by Disney Star Asianet (previously known as Asianet Star communications), a subsidiary of Disney Star that has control over the Malayalam, Kannada and Tamil language channels of the company.

 On 4 October 2020, it launched a music channel named Star Vijay Music.

-On 10 October 2022, Star Vijay Music was rebranded it as a youth oriented entertainment television channel named Star Vijay Takkar.

-On 23 October 2022, Star Vijay revamped it's on-air graphics with a brand new tagline "Maarum Pudhumai Maaradha Perumai".